chelseybeck/etl_solution/README.md

 # Project Structure

 # Continuous Integration / Development (CI/CD)
-There are two separate environments, staging and main.
-Main is a protected branch and all code should be fully tested before merging dev to main.
-Changes  sends code to the cloud in a simulated production environment.

 ## Environments
 Code deployments are separated into two main environment branches, dev and main.
 Code deployed to the dev branch allows for testing before pushing changes to the cloud.
 Merging changes to main will push them to the cloud.